okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * **SWA apps:** Okta no longer publishes new Secure Web Authentication (SWA) integrations to the OIN catalog.
 The OIN team maintains existing SWA integrations.

-* **Custom authorization server:** An OIDC or API service integration can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the default server.
-You can only use the [Org authorization server](/docs/concepts/auth-servers/#org-authorization-server).
+* **Custom authorization server:** An OIDC or API service integration can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the `default` server.
+You can only use the [org authorization server](/docs/concepts/auth-servers/#org-authorization-server).

+* **Okta SDKs and validating access tokens:** You can't use the Okta SDKs to validate access tokens with the [org authorization server](/docs/concepts/auth-servers/#org-authorization-server).

 * **Refresh token:**  Refresh tokens aren't supported for integrations published in the OIN.

-* **Unsupported scopes:** <br>
+* **Unsupported scopes:**

   * The `offline_access` scope isn't available because refresh tokens aren't supported for integrations published in the OIN.
   * Custom scopes, such as the `groups` scope, aren't supported for integrations published in the OIN.
   * ISVs shouldn't rely on the `email_verified` scope-dependent claim returned by an OIDC integration to evaluate whether a user has verified ownership of the email address associated with their profile.

 * **SAML encryption:** SAML integrations must use SHA256 encryption for security.
 If you're using SHA-1 for encryption, see our guide on how to [Upgrade SAML Apps to SHA256](/docs/guides/updating-saml-cert/).